quat1024/mods/README.md

 Refmap problems:

-* The `"refmap"` key isn't automatically added to mixin jsons, would be nice to do
 * Not doing anything with the extra mappings yet, i didn't know what they were for.
 One place they might show up is when doing `@Shadow`.
   * This means refmapping has to come BEFORE remapping so the extra mapping files can be fed into the process